 Sustainable Seafood in the Ocean State

-In August 2017, the CFRF will kick off a new project that aims to increase the awareness and utilization of local seafood by Rhode Island restaurants, institutions, and consumers.
-Ultimately, this project seeks to develop lasting relationships between seafood harvesters, food professionals, and seafood consumers and to stimulate the integration of local seafood in the Rhode Island food system.
+In August 2017, the CFRF kicked off a project that aims to increase the awareness and utilization of local seafood by Rhode Island restaurants, institutions, and consumers.
+Ultimately, this project seeked to develop lasting relationships between seafood harvesters, food professionals, and seafood consumers and to stimulate the integration of local seafood in the Rhode Island food system.

 1) RI Seafood Workshop:

-- The CFRF will work with Chef Derek Wagner from Nick’s on Broadway (Providence, RI) to conduct a workshop to educate food professionals about the availability, sustainability, preparation, and procurement of local seafood.
+The CFRF worked with Chef Derek Wagner from Nick’s on Broadway (Providence, RI) to develop a workshop to educate food professionals about the availability, sustainability, preparation, and procurement of local seafood.

 2) RI Seafood Guide:

-- The CFRF will develop a Rhode Island Seafood Guide that includes a calendar of fish and shellfish availability, a catalogue of local seafood sources, and pairing and preparation recommendations.
-This guide will be distributed at the RI Seafood Workshop and will be made available online.
+The CFRF is working with the Rhode Island Department of Environmental Management to develop a Rhode Island Seafood Guide that includes information about Rhode Island seafood species, a calendar of fish and shellfish availability, a catalogue and map of local seafood sources, and pairing and preparation recommendations.
+This guide is available on seafoodri.com.

 3) Social Media Campaign

 Demystifying Direct Sale of RI Seafood:

 “Comparative Analysis of State Regulation of Direct-to-Market Sales of Finfish” - Rhode Island Sea Grant Legal Fellow Program, February 2019